dimkarakostas/unimeet/etc/spec/ARCHITECTURE.md

 ### disconnect / reconnect

-After the client has been matched and received a _server-join-room_ it disconnects from the hall server in order to avoid unnecessary resource allocation.
-When the client leaves the chat room, it will reconnect to the hall and start the process again from the beginning.
+After the client has been matched and received a _server-join-room_ it disconnects from the presence server in order to avoid unnecessary resource allocation.
+When the client leaves the chat room, it will reconnect to the presence and start the process again from the beginning.

 # Realtime